jherax/array-sort-by/README.md

-# Array sort-by
+# Array sortBy

 <!-- markdownlint-disable MD033 MD034 MD014 -->

-The motivation to create this function was to provide a mechanism that allow sort lists of elements, with the possibility to specify multiple sort criteria.
+The motivation for creating this utility was to provide a mechanism to organize elements, with the ability to specify multiple ordering criteria.

 ## Getting started